Everything you need to know about Treatwell Pet Care, our team, and our monthly plans.

 Due to the nature of in-home care, we are not always able to provide the treatment your pet might require in a serious emergency, but we are able to deal with many minor emergencies in the comfort of your own home.
 If you’re not sure whether your pet’s situation is urgent, please call us, and we will help you decide on the best course of treatment.
 After hours, our members can also contact Healthy Pets at no additional cost to get advice from a licensed veterinarian in Ontario.
 Read more about this benefit in our blog.

 These are relatively new terms in the veterinary field.
 Telemedicine implies the practice of veterinary medicine when the veterinarian is in a different location from the patient.
-Telehealth provides more general information that helps you better understand your pet’s health and how urgently treatment may be required.
+Telehealth services provide more general information that helps you better understand your pet’s health and how urgently treatment may be required.

-Read our blog to learn more, and to find out about how these tools are used in our membership plans.
+Read our blog to learn more, and to find out about how these tools are used in our monthly plans.

-With a Treatwell membership, you get a one-stop-shop web store where you and your pet can order food, medication, and other products, all of which will arrive via personalized in-home delivery.
-The web store is an integrated part of the patient portal so merchandise options are cross-referenced with patient records and customized to fit the unique needs of your pet.
+With a Treatwell membership, you get a one-stop-shop online pet store where you and your pet can order food, medicine, and products, all of which will arrive via personalized in-home delivery.
+The online pet store is an integrated part of the patient portal so merchandise options are cross-referenced with patient records and customized to fit the unique needs of your pet.

-Our membership plans offer everything you need to provide your dog or cat with excellent preventive health care.
-Services are based on the membership plan you choose.
-Check our membership plans to choose the right plan for you and your pet.
+Our monthly plans offer everything you need to provide your dog or cat with excellent preventive health care.
+Services are based on the monthly plan you choose.
+Check our monthly plans to choose the right plan for you and your pet.

-In addition to our membership plans, we also provide a variety of other services in the comfort of your home, including:
+In addition to our monthly plans, we also provide a variety of other services in the comfort of your home, including: